Pandorum (video game): Gameplay

 In Pandorum, players control the game's main character, Corporal Bower, on his quest to explore different parts of the spaceship Elysium in a 360-degree 3D view.
 The game uses dual stick controls to move and look around.
 Buttons on the screen allow players to attack and to switch weapons as well as to access various menus.

 The game consists of 5 missions in which players must solve puzzles and defeat various monsters in order to advance through the game.
 Weapons, healing items and other bonus items are scattered throughout the spaceship and must be retrieved during Corporal Bower's journey.
 Included in the overall game is a mini-game puzzle that involves connecting electrical circuits by creating the correct path which when solved will provide the charge to unlock certain doors.

 Throughout the game, up to 10 medals are awarded based on performance during missions.
 Upgrade packages are also available in the game for weapon upgrades, unlimited ammo and a more protective suit for Corporal Bower.

 Plot

 The goal of the game is to escape the spaceship and reveal its secrets in order to save the human race.
 The story is told through cutscenes as well as journal entries that can be found in the ship.

-Included in the game

-As the official game for the film Pandorum, the movie trailer and cutscenes are available in the game as well as links for purchasing tickets (available in the US for a limited time only).

-Free Version Available

-A lite version of the game launched on September 15, 2009, in Apple's App Store allowing players to play the first mission for free.

-iOS 3.0 Features

-The game contains an in-app purchase that contains more weapons, a stronger suit for Corporal Bower, unlimited ammo, and gives players the ability to share the upgrade features and game progress with other players via Bluetooth.

-Scores

-Players can compete with other friends via Facebook Connect and record their best times on a global leaderboard.